federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Streams 1 & 2 are joined on the _uuid attribute.
 - Out of scope attributes are removed.
 - Datasets are tested to ensure at least one URL remains after testing or they are filtered out.

+#### TEMPORAL_EXTENTS_MAPPER

+The temporal extents and date format refiner tests and inserts required values where missing, and formats date by performing the following tasks:

+- Extracts the resources{}.data_collection_start_date list attribute.
+- Sorts the resources{}.data_collection_start_date list attributes in ascending order to find the earliest date.
+- If no start date exists in the data set, a data_collection_start_date attribute is created with the default value 0001-01-01.
+- Keeps the earliest start date if available and removes all other dates using a list indexer and bulk attribute remover.
+- Creates a single non-list data_collection_start_date attribute to represent the dataset.
+- Sorts the resources{}.data_collection_end_date list attributes in descending order to find the latest date.
+- If no end date exists in the data set, a data_collection_end_date attribute is created with no value (this field can be empty).
+- Keeps the latest end date if available and removes all other dates using a list indexer and bulk attribute remover.
+- Creates a single non-list data_collection_end_date attribute to represent the dataset.
+- Converts dates to ISO yyyy-mm-dd format.

+#### TOPIC_PARSER

+Parses topics into individual attributes when multiple topics appear as comma separated values and adds a default value where missing, by performing the following tasks:

+- Sets delimiter type (ie: comma) for delimiter separated values.
+- Tests all iso_topic_string attributes for valid topic values.
+- Creates iso_topic_string with default value of 'geoscientificInformation' where missing.
+- Python script parses delimiter (ie: comma) separated iso_topic attributes (ie: iso_topic_string = economy,society,geoscientificInformation) into individual list attributes (ie: iso_topic{0}.topic_string = economy, iso_topic{1}.topic_string = society, iso_topic{2}.topic_string = geoscientificInformation) and converts non comma separated attributes (ie: iso_topic_string = geoscientificInformation) to individual list attributes (ie: iso_topic{0}.topic_string = geoscientificInformation).

 #### WMS_REST_LANGUAGE_FORMATTER